cloudflare/cloudflare-docs/products/firewall/src/content/known-issues-and-faq/index.md

 Only requests that triggered a challenge will match the request parameters of the rule.
 Subsequent requests with a `[js]challengeSolved` or `[js]challengeFailed` action may not match the parameters of the rule — for example, the bot score may have changed because the user solved a CAPTCHA.

 The "solved" and "failed" actions are informative actions about a previous request that matched a rule.
-These actions state that "previously a rule had matched a request with the action set to _Challenge (Captcha)_ or _JS Challenge_ and now that challenge was answered".
+These actions state that "previously a rule had matched a request with the action set to _Legacy CAPTCHA_ or _JS Challenge_ and now that challenge was answered".